Light the Lanterns - Mystery Song

 Artifice of the Original Demo Tape, circa 1968.

-How the Song was First Discovered
+How the Song was First Discovered --

 At that time, some 34 years after finding it, he told the online community:

 Immediately, a small group of the song's fans started trying to identify the singer.
 But soon after, the tape-finder was accused of faking the song and his finding-it-story for publicity of his YouTube channel and his own band.
+He was offended and saddened by the controversy.
+At the time, in 2020, he wrote the following:

-He was offended and saddened by the controversy, and removed the song from his YouTube channel, but not before others had copied it.
+He subsequently removed the song from his YouTube channel, but not before others had copied it.
 So that's how come we still have evidence of this song ever existing.
-The finder then withdrew from the matter completely.

 "I honestly know nothing more about it than I have already said to the online communities.
 Even if the song's artist isn't identified, it's nice to know their work has found an appreciative audience, which it has always deserved and I imagine it never had in its time.
 And it enriches people's lives, its mysteries only empowering its magic.
 I wish I had more information but I don't.
 Sorry."